-- 9.3 A Labuan takaful operator must measure the best estimate liabilities gross of retakaful.
-The recoveries from retakaful arrangements, which are to be determined net of any payments to the retakaful operator, are to be measured separately. - 9.4 In the event that the value of the best estimate liabilities is determined to be negative, a Labuan takaful operator must not zeroise the best estimate liabilities. - 9.5 The Appointed Actuary shall ensure that all contractual benefits paid from PRF are provided for in accordance with the requirements of the Guidelines.
+- 9.1 The Appointed Actuary shall be responsible to ensure that the level of provisions, based on his professional valuation of liabilities of general takaful fund and expense liabilities of shareholders' fund, is sufficient to meet the requirements of this Guidelines. - 9.2 The liabilities of general takaful business shall be determined using best estimate assumptions and with due regard to significant recent experience.
+In determining the best estimate values, the Appointed Actuary shall use his professional judgment and considerations of materiality that reflect the individual nature of the business. - 9.3 The Appointed Actuary shall ensure that all contractual benefits paid from PRF are provided for in accordance with the requirements of this Guidelines.
 The Appointed Actuary shall also provide for meeting reasonable expectations of the participants on benefits of takaful coverage, where an expectation has been created via marketing process or any other communication between the takaful operator or its representative and the participants.
-Any provision set aside to meet reasonable expectations as described above shall be held in the shareholders' fund. - 9.6 Where the Appointed Actuary uses more than one method to evaluate the best estimate values and these methods produce significantly different results, the reasons for the difference shall be explained and documented.
-The Appointed Actuary shall exercise his professional judgment in selecting the most appropriate method to use and provide justification for his selection. - 9.7 The Appointed Actuary shall include an appropriate provision for adverse deviation from expected experience in the valuation of takaful liabilities.
-The risk margin, i.e. PAD, shall meet the requirements as outlined in paragraphs 13.1 to 13.6 of the Guidelines. - 9.8 The liabilities of the general takaful business shall be valued for each homogenous class of business as determined by the Appointed Actuary in accordance with paragraphs 11.1 and 11.2. - 9.9 For claim liabilities, where the Appointed Actuary's valuation result is lower than the aggregate case-by-case claims reserves as described in paragraphs 17.1 to 17.8, the Appointed Actuary may take credit for the difference provided that the reason for a release of provisions can be appropriately justified.
+Any provision set aside to meet reasonable expectations as described above shall be held in the shareholders' fund. - 9.4 Where the Appointed Actuary uses more than one methods to evaluate the best estimate values and these methods produce significantly different results, the reasons for the difference shall be explained and documented.
+The Appointed Actuary shall exercise his professional judgment in selecting the most appropriate method to use and provide justification for his selection. - 9.5 The Appointed Actuary shall include an appropriate provision for adverse deviation from expected experience in the valuation of takaful liabilities.
+The risk margin, i.e. PAD, shall meet the requirements as outlined in paragraphs 13.1 to 13.6 of this Guidelines. - 9.6 The liabilities of the general takaful business shall be valued for each homogenous class of business as determined by the Appointed Actuary in accordance with paragraphs 11.1 and 11.2.